jacobyan0/jacobyan0.github.io/openpositions.md

 •	Spatial accessibility to essential destinations such as jobs, food, and healthcare &nbsp;

 The successful candidates will work as graduate research assistants in our lab.
 We provide a highly competitive stipend and opportunities to collaborate with leading researchers around the world.
-The Just&Green Transportation Lab is led by Dr. Xiang 'Jacob' Yan, Assistant Professor in Civil and Coastal Engineering at the University of Florida.
+To express your interest in joining the team, please email your CV, a short cover letter, and a writing sample (at least five pages) to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu).
 &nbsp;

-To express your interest in joining the team, please email your CV, a short cover letter, and a writing sample (at least five pages) to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu) at your earliest convenience.

 #### Temporary Student Research Assistant Positions